-The work of David Hertz Architects Inc, Studio of Environmental Architecture, focuses on designing and constructing environmentally responsible residential and commercial buildings.
+The work of David Hertz Architects Inc, Studio of Environmental Architecture (SEA), focuses on designing and constructing environmentally responsible residential and commercial buildings.

-SEA has particular experience in the practice and incorporation of sustainable and resource-efficient design principles in its built work.
+SEA has particular experience in practicing and incorporating sustainable and resource-efficient design principles in its built work.
 The architecture incorporates natural ventilation, natural light, passive solar energy, pre-fabrication, and high-performance wall systems.
 SEA has particular interest and experience in utilizing innovative and unusual materials to create harmonious compositions of texture and form.
-Juxtaposing materials of concrete, glass, and wood maximizes the honest expression of structure and materials.
-Architectural projects have focused primarily on custom residential projects with particular experience in climate-responsive buildings in the coastal zone and Malibu's hillsides, Northern California, Oregon coast, and tropical climates such as Hawaii, Bequia, and Costa Rica.
+Juxtaposing concrete, glass, and wood materials maximize the honest expression of structure and materials.
+Architectural projects have focused primarily on custom residential projects with experience in climate-responsive buildings in the coastal zone and Malibu's hillsides, Northern California, Oregon coast, and tropical climates such as Hawaii, Bequia, and Costa Rica.
 Space-efficient, budget-conscious projects in the local community of Venice Beach have spawned several notable homes, unique in their use of space and innovative building techniques.
 A determinant of each project is to maintain a solid connection to the exterior while providing comfortable and energy-efficient living spaces.
 Commercial projects have included master planning for LACMA and several tenant improvement and free-standing commercial projects for entertainment, advertising, technology companies, retail and educational facilities.

 SEA has become a model for environmentally conscious enterprises.
-David is a LEED (Leadership in Energy and Environmental Design) accredited professional through the US Green Building Council.
-He is a member of the Santa Monica Environmental Task Force and a board member of Heal The Bay.
+David is a LEED (Leadership in Energy and Environmental Design) accredited through the US Green Building Council.
+He is a Santa Monica Environmental Task Force member and a Heal The Bay nonprofit board member.
+SEA received a grant from the City of Santa Monica to be the pilot project for their new green building initiative, CEI- Community Energy Independence.
 The company has won the City of Santa Monica's Sustainable Leadership Award and the Eco-Home Network's Sustainable Living Award.
-SEA received a grant from the City of Santa Monica to be the pilot project for their new green building initiative, CEI- Community Energy Independence.